 He said OT systems can be hacked and that can shut down the facilities.
 Until OT engineers think of their systems as computers, then efforts to warn of cyber dangers fall flat.
 And, he said, the only way for IT people really understand what is going on is to go out become familiar with the work of OT.

-He then reiterated the importance of Dodson’s point on communication, particularly in educating the general public in terms they can understand.
+Miller concurred and reiterated Dodson’s point on communication, particularly in educating the general public in terms they can understand.
 He cited the scientific community’s concerted effort to educate the public about the dangers of global warming as a model for the cybersecurity industry.

 ‘It Isn’t Magic’